brizzbane/surgetrader/README.md

 ### Markets under maintenance

 If a market is under maintenance and you skipped it in your profit report by using `invoke profitreport -d yesterday --skip=$delistedMarket` then that actually could add to your base capital without you knowing it.
+In fact, I started a particular account with 1.0BTC and it is now worth 1.65BTC and that is including
+30 lost trades.

 ## Compounding